JetBrains/intellij-scala/README.md

 ### Prerequisites
 In order to take part in Scala plugin development, you need:

-1. IntelliJ IDEA 2020.1 or higher with a compatible version of Scala plugin
+1. IntelliJ IDEA 2021.3 or higher with a compatible version of Scala plugin
 2. JDK 11
-3. (optional but recommended) Enable "[internal mode](https://www.jetbrains.org/intellij/sdk/docs/reference_guide/internal_actions/enabling_internal.html)" in IDEA
+3. (optional but **recommended**) \
+   Enable [internal mode](https://plugins.jetbrains.com/docs/intellij/enabling-internal.html) in IDEA to get access to helpful internal actions and debug information

 ### Setup